State AI Chatbot Laws 2026: Washington January 1, 2027 + Oregon January 1, 2027 — What Professional Services Firms Must Do

 Both laws require a clear, upfront statement that the user is interacting with AI — not a human.
 Washington additionally requires hourly re-disclosure for minor users and prohibits manipulative chatbot behavior.
 Oregon requires ongoing disclosure whenever confusion is possible, plus crisis referral protocols.

-Step 2: Add AI disclosure to the first message (1–2 hours)
+Step 2: For covered tools — add AI disclosure to the first message (1–2 hours)

-For each identified tool, update the opening message to include explicit AI disclosure.
-For platforms you control (custom chatbots, website widgets), this is a configuration change.
-For third-party platforms, confirm with your vendor that they are updating their default disclosure language before June 22.
+For any AI tool confirmed to be covered (relationship-sustaining, memory-retaining), update the opening message to include explicit AI disclosure.
+For platforms you control, this is a configuration change.
+For third-party platforms, confirm with your vendor that they are updating their disclosure defaults before January 1, 2027.

 Step 3: Add crisis referral protocols (for Oregon; confirm for Washington)